 ‘People around the world like JRPGs.’

-Until about a decade ago, Square Enix was synonymous with quality- we’re talking about such all time classics as Final Fantasy IV-IX, and Chrono Trigger.
+Until about a decade ago, Square Enix was synonymous with quality- we’re talking about such all time classics as Final Fantasy IV-IX.
 In recent years, they’ve really lost their sark, as they doubled down on making games no one really wanted (i.e. The Final Fantasy XIII trilogy), all because they were trying to appeal to a ‘global audience.’
 But now, it seems that the unexpected global success of Bravely Default, a JRPG that is as Japanese as they get, is making them rethink their strategies.

 Siliconera reports that Square Enix’s president Yosuke Matsuda was recently asked if Square Enix has any upcoming global games in their release schedule for smartphones.